Careers at Capgemini

 Capgemini aims to be a fully inclusive employer, and as such, its recruitment process takes a slightly different approach from what you might traditionally expect.

-Capgemini Recruitment Process
+Capgemini Application Process

 Capgemini runs what is referred to as a strengths based recruitment process.
 Whilst academic achievement and past experience will be taken into account, it focuses more on your personal motivations, what you enjoy doing, and how good a fit you are for Capgemini's working culture.